microsoft/microsoft-bonsai-api/README.md

 [house-energy](https://github.com/microsoft/microsoft-bonsai-api/tree/main/Python/samples/house-energy) - Simulator for controlling the temperature inside of a house to a desired temperatures, just like a thermostat.

+[highway-env](https://github.com/microsoft/microsoft-bonsai-api/tree/main/Python/samples/gym-highway) - Make decisions to speed up, slow down, change lanes, etc with a multi-lane highway.
+This sample uses arrays in Inkling for states and demonstrates usage of using an element of the array in the reward.

 ### C#

 [cartpole](https://github.com/microsoft/microsoft-bonsai-api/tree/main/CSharp/samples/Microsoft.Bonsai.Api.Samples.Cartpole) - Classic CartPole simulator in C#.
 Balancing an inverted pendulum on a moving cart.